marc-hanheide/SIA-HRI-16/README.md

 | [**5-3**](PDF/Sisbot, Alami - 2012 - A human-aware manipulation planner.pdf) Sisbot, E.A. & Alami, R., 2012.
 A human-aware manipulation planner.
 IEEE Transactions on Robotics, 28(5), pp.1045–1057. | ? | ? |

 #### 27/05/16: Long-term Interaction

+Long-term interaction poses a significant challenge for robots, not only in terms of robustness, but also in terms of habituation and adaptation effects.
+In this session we shall learn more about long-term challenges and applications for robots.

 | Paper  | Presented by | Discussed by|
 |------- | ------------ | ----------- |